In this article, I share my thoughts on visiting expensive cities and countries and why I refuse to take this out of my travel plans.

 There are a lot of interesting but expensive cities out there

-This year, Sao Paulo, Hong Kong, Singapore, Moscow and Tokyo are considered among the 10 most expensive cities in the world.
-To this list we can add cities such as New York, San Francisco, Sydney and most of Europe capitals.
+This year, Sao Paulo, Hong Kong, Singapore, Moscow, and Tokyo are considered among the 10 most expensive cities in the world.
+To this list, we can add cities such as New York, San Francisco, Sydney, and most of the European capitals.
 So, are you telling me that in an eternal search for cheap places I will never be able to set foot in one of these cities?
-Forget about ascents to the top of the Eiffel Tower, walks along the Golden Gate Bridge and rides in the Shinkansen.
+Forget about ascents to the top of the Eiffel Tower, walks along the Golden Gate Bridge, and rides in the Shinkansen.
 Excuse me but this is ridiculous.

 Sometimes I will travel like a princess sometimes like a pauper

-In my travels thru Central America and South East Asia, I have been able to live the high life.
+In my travels through Central America and South East Asia, I have been able to live the high life.
 Big lunches and dinners.
 Massages every day.
-Tons of adventure activities.
-On the contrary my travels to places such as Brazil and Europe have been quite different.
-I watched my spending, found ways to save on food and engaged in local activities.
+Tons of paid activities.
+On the contrary, my travels to places such as Brazil and Europe have been quite different.
+I watched my spending, found ways to save on food, and engaged in local activities.

 There is a multitude of options and possibilities

-At the end, you decide where you want to go.
+In the end, you decide where you want to go.
 You know your budget and what places appeal to you.
-But tell me, do you have dreams or concrete plans of visiting those expensive cities?
+But tell me, do you have dreams or concrete plans for visiting those expensive cities?
 Why?

 Would love to read your comments below!!!!